cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 * **Explore GraphQL API and Schema**

-Now that the service is created within the platform, we can dive more into the automatically discovered GraphQL endpoint and its schema.
-This allows the Cloudentity platform to display the schema explorer which can be later used to annotate authorization policies declaratively.
+Now that the service is created within the Cloudentity authorization platform, we can govern the service endpoints.
+The discovered GraphQL schema transferred by the local Microperimeter authorizer is now visible in the platform for applying policies and managing the policies applied to the various constructs within that GraphQL schema.

 ![Cloudentity istio microperimeter authorization](discovered-graphql-endpoint.png)

 ![Cloudentity istio microperimeter authorization](graphql-schema-discovered.png)

+Now that we have seen the service is available in the Cloudentity authorization platform for governance and central management of authorization policies, which will automatically be downloaded by respective satelitte Microperimeter authorizers bound to the services.
+This way Cloudentity authorization platform acts as a very powerful and robust Policy Management Services engine and the Microperimeter authorizer acts as Policy runtime services that makes decisions using the policies governed and administered within the management engine.

-So now let's move back to the local authorizer to enforce traffic protection.
+Let's move back to the local Microperimeter authorizer to enforce traffic protection.

 ### Attach Cloudentity authorizer as Istio external authorization provider

-Cloudentity Istio authorizer is designed to be an [Istio External authorizer](https://istio.io/latest/docs/tasks/security/authorization/authz-custom/).
+Cloudentity Istio authorizer is designed to be a native Istio extension that uses [Istio External authorizer](https://istio.io/latest/docs/tasks/security/authorization/authz-custom/) model.

- Let's enable the Istio extension provider
+Let's enable the Istio extension provider to accept Cloudentity Microperimeter Istio authorizer as an extension.

 ![Cloudentity istio microperimeter authorization](istio-auth-extn.jpeg)

 Edit the `istio config map` to define the external Cloudentity Istio authorizer.

 ```bash
 kubectl edit configmap istio -n istio-system